arcualberta/Catfish/README.md

 ```
 bin\solr create -c CoreName
 ```
+Copy schema.xml and currency.xml in the SolrSetup folder of the git repository to the solr core config folder of the newly created Solr core.

 ## Source Code Setup
 * Clone or download the source code from this GitHub repository.
 This solution contains the following projects: